🚫 Ad Blocker Detected

 3. Wait one more heartbeat to confirm lag is 0 bytes.

-• Stops the apply loop at the current LSN.
+• Stops the apply loop at the current LSN and flushes the final feedback message.

 • Exits cleanly.